TrellixVulnTeam/swahilipython_SCMU/Doc/library/nntplib.rst

-   *message_spec* can be either a string representing a message id, or a ``(first, last)`` tuple of numbers indicating a range of articles in the current group, or a ``(first, None)`` tuple indicating a range of articles starting from *first* to the last article in the current group, or :const:`None` to select the current article in the current group.
+   *message_spec* can be either a string representing a message id, or a ``(first, last)`` tuple of numbers indicating a range of articles in the current group, or a ``(first, None)`` tuple indicating a range of articles starting kutoka *first* to the last article in the current group, or :const:`None` to select the current article in the current group.

    Return a pair ``(response, overviews)``.  *overviews* is a list of